iCliniq Logo

 • Check whether the procedure is affordable.

-• Talk to a professional about the benefits and risks before getting the piercing.
+• Talk to a professional about the benefits and risks before getting a piercing for headaches.

 • Select the jewelry and check whether the patient is allergic or not.

-It takes around 8 to 9 months to heal which is a long time when compared to an earlobe piercing where it takes only 2 or 3 months to heal.
-During healing, a slight tenderness, redness, and bruising are normal.
-Later it gets reduced.
+It takes 8 to 9 months to heal, which is a long time compared to an earlobe piercing, which takes only 2 or 3 months.
+During healing, slight tenderness, redness, and bruising are normal.
+Later, they are reduced.
 The individual should not disturb the daith piercing during its healing period to hasten the process.

-• Pain: Since the piercing is done in the cartilage where it is difficult to pass through, there is extensive pain experienced by the individual.
+• Pain: Since the piercing is done in the cartilage, which is difficult to pass through, the individual experiences extensive pain.

 • Infection: Piercing at the ear cartilage shows an increased risk for infection and inflammation of the cartilage if not appropriately maintained.
 In some cases, bacterial infections can lead to sepsis.